 The Code of Practice for the handling of livestock at saleyards and vending sites, based on the above mentioned Act, can be found on the internet.

-Refer to the “Abattoirs” chapter for details of other role players and major commercial groups.
+Refer to the “Abattoirs” page for details of other role players and major commercial groups.

 - South African Federation of Livestock Auctioneers (SAFLA) is a federation for livestock auctioneers.
 Contact the secretary at 012 460 2054.
 SAFLA is one of the members of the Red Meat Industry Forum.
 See www.redmeatsa.co.za.